 You will know the rolls are done baking when they are slightly golden on top and firm to the touch.

-If your rolls are not light and fluffy, it is possible either the dough was too dry (not enough liquid), or you didn't let the dough rise enough.
+If your rolls are not light and fluffy, it is possible either the dough was too dry (not enough liquid) or you didn’t let the dough rise enough.
 Every gluten free flour blend behaves differently.
-If you used a flour blend I didn't test, you will need to monitor the liquid levels.
+If you used a flour blend I didn’t test, you will need to monitor the liquid levels.
 Starchy blends tend to need more liquids.

-The best way to store these dinner rolls in an air-tight container.
+The best way to store these dinner rolls is in an air-tight container.
 These rolls will keep up to 3 days. or up to 4 months in the freezer.

 Store these gluten-free dinner rolls in an airtight container for up to 3 days.
 I keep them in the refrigerator.
 If you would prefer, you can freeze them in a zip-style freezer bag.